peterhinch/micropython-async/README.md

  replacement for the official version providing bug fixes, additional functionality and, in certain respects, higher performance.
  2. An optional extension module enabling the [fast_io](./FASTPOLL.md) version to run with very low power draw.
+This is Pyboard-only including Pyboard D.

 ## Resources for users of all versions